Before starting the second year of graduate school in the Fall, I’d like to dive into some literature for fun!

 If you have any suggestions, please let me know!

-Other books I’m thinking of reading include Crying in H Mart (Michelle Zauner) and Where the Crawdads Sing (Delia Owens).
+Other books I’m thinking of reading include Crying in H Mart (Michelle Zauner) and The Wife Between Us (Greer Hendricks & Sarah Pekkanen).